-Number of nights spent in touristic accommodation establishments by each NUTS 2 region in the country (National Statistics Institute)
+92 Number of nights spent in touristic accommodation establishments by each NUTS 2 region in the country (National Statistics Institute)

-Number of berths.
+93 Number of berths.
 Source: www.buscoamarre.com (data for year 2012)

-Total cruise passangers in the different ports (year 2011).
+94 Total cruise passangers in the different ports (year 2011).
 Source: Puertos del Estado

-Quality and environment report from the Ministry of Agriculture and Environment (2010)
+95 Quality and environment report from the Ministry of Agriculture and Environment (2010)

-2. Listing of the 7 largest, fastest growing and most promising marine and maritime economic activities
+3. Ranking the 7 largest, fastest growing and promising maritime economic activities

 The following sections are aligned with the methodology of the Blue Growth study, as requested by DG MARE.
-A list in ranking order of the 7 largest, 7 fastest growing and 7 most promising prospective maritime economic activities at NUTS 0 level is provided.
-This part of the study relies on statistical information gathered and supplemented with the insights of the sector experts and the country expert.
+A list in ranking order of the 7 largest, 7 fastest growing and 7 most promising prospective maritime economic activities at country level is provided.
+This part of the study relies on statistical information gathered and supplemented with the insights of the sector editors and the country editors.

-2.1.
-Listing and ranking the largest marine and maritime economic activities
+3.1.
+The 7 largest Maritime economic activities